History of Liechtenstein: Constitution and latter century

 The Liechtenstein veterans association in 1896, showing the remaining soldiers of the army that was disestablished in 1868.

 During the Austro-Prussian War of 1866, Prince Johann II placed his soldiers at the disposal of the Confederation but only to “defend the German territory of Tyrol”.
 However, the Landtag had not been consulted regarding the deployment and the war was unpopular among the population, as such it faced resistance from the Landtag.
 As a result, Johann II promised a loan to the country and refused to have his men fight against other Germans.
 The Liechtenstein contingent took up position on the Stilfser Joch under the command of Peter Rheinberger in the south of Liechtenstein to defend the Liechtenstein/Austrian border against attacks by the Italians under Garibaldi.
 A reserve of 20 men remained in Liechtenstein at Vaduz Castle.
 When the war ended on 22 July, the army of Liechtenstein marched home to a ceremonial welcome in Vaduz.
 Popular legend claims that 80 men went to war, but 81 came back.
-It is disputed who the additional person was: An Austrian liaison officer may have joined up with the contingent on the way back, but it has also been claimed that the man was an Italian farmer.
+It is disputed who the additional person was; an Austrian liaison officer may have joined up with the contingent on the way back, but it has also been claimed that the man was an Italian farmer.

-The German Confederation dissolved in 1866.
-In combination with its unpopularity among the population and the rising cost to maintain it, Liechtenstein disbanded its army of 80 men on 12 February 1868 and declared its permanent neutrality, neither joining the new German Empire in 1871, nor the Austrian Empire.
+The German Confederation was dissolved in 1866.
+Together with its unpopularity among the population and the rising cost to maintain it, Liechtenstein disbanded its army of 80 men on 12 February 1868 and declared its permanent neutrality, neither joining the new German Empire in 1871, nor the Austrian Empire.
 In 1893, former soldiers of the Liechtenstein army founded a veterans association, which had 141 members in 1896.
 Its last surviving member, Andreas Kieber, died in 1939, aged 94 years old.
 This neutrality was respected during both World Wars, and ultimately would allow the country to avoid the fate of the other German monarchies.